Silky Chocolate Pie

 - In a heavy saucepan, mix sugar and cornstarch.
 Whisk in cream.
 Cook and stir over medium heat until thickened and bubbly.
 Remove from the heat.
 In a small bowl, whisk a small amount of hot mixture into egg yolks; return all to the pan, whisking constantly.
 Cook and stir over low heat 1 minute longer.
 Remove from the heat; stir in the chocolate, Cognac and vanilla until chocolate is melted.

 - Transfer to a clean bowl; press plastic wrap onto surface of filling.
 Cool filling to room temperature.
 Spoon into crust.
 Refrigerate, covered, until cold, about 4 hours.

 - For topping, in a small bowl, beat cream until it begins to thicken.
 Add Cognac and confectioners' sugar; beat until soft peaks form.
 Spread over pie.
-Sprinkle with cocoa.
-Yield: 8 servings.
+Dust lightly with cocoa.

 Editor's NoteLet pie weights cool before storing.
 Beans and rice may be reused for pie weights, but not for cooking.

 Nutrition Facts1 piece: 579 calories, 39g fat (24g saturated fat), 211mg cholesterol, 171mg sodium, 44g carbohydrate (23g sugars, 2g fiber), 8g protein.

 Dec 25, 2016